 Yes.
 A student must apply for Palmetto Fellows through the SC Commission on Higher Education (CHE) through their high school guidance office.
-CHE will begin accepting applications May 1st during the student's junior year of high school.
+CHE will begin accepting applications on May 1 during the student's junior year of high school.
 Specific information about the application process can be found on CHE's website: Commission on Higher Education.
-Also, detailed criteria that a high school student must meet in order to qualify is provided.
+Also, detailed criteria that a high school student must meet in order to qualify are provided.

 Palmetto Fellows FAQ